-Throughout its more than 15 years of technology leadership, ACS has contributed to efforts towards tighter security, more coherent standards and better delivery of smart card-based solutions, by joining various industry associations worldwide.
+ACS has 20 years of technology leadership.
+It has been contributing to tighter security, more coherent standards and better delivery of smart card-based solutions by supporting various industry associations.

 ACT Canada is a non-profit association, federally-incorporated in 1989.
 As an educator, enabler, influencer and advocate for members, ACT Canada is the internationally-recognized authority, trusted knowledge resource and catalyst for change in payments and secure identity.
 We build bridges and break down barriers to support our members in their quest for competitive advantage in the payments, authentication and identity management space.
 We are the go-to resource for issuers, acquirers, merchants, regulators, brands, networks, governments, technology providers, integrators, industry associations, security specialists, gateways, processors, integrators, loyalty companies, transit systems, secure identity solution providers and many other stakeholders.